 Do visit the Archaeological museum (opposite to Kefalos theater) and maybe the Historical/Folklore Museum.

-Take the bus and get to Lassi beach or to Makris and Platis Gialos beaches.
+Take the bus and get to Lassi beach or Makris and Platis Gialos beaches.

-The sunset is great from the De Bosset Bridge; a stone bridhe just above sea level.
+The sunset is excellent from the De Bosset Bridge; It is a stone bridge just above sea level.

 Lixouri is famous for the musical tendencies and background of its residents.
 It is a big city (2nd after Argostoli) but without the hassle.
 Lixouri is a beautiful and modern town with rows of trees, nicely decorated squares and houses with gardens full of flowers.